Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Permissions.md

 ## Permission Types & Identities
 - There are three types of permissions:
-    1. Read (r): This permission allows the file to be opened and read as well as allows the contents of directories to be listed.
+    1. Read (r): Allows reading a file's contents or listing a directory's contents.
-    2. Write (w): This permission allows the file to be modified or deleted and allows files within the directory to be created, deleted or renamed.
+    2. Write (w): Allows modifying or deleting a file and creating, deleting, or renaming files within a directory.
-    3. Execute (x): This permission allows the file to be executed.
-For directories, it allows access and directories within the directory.
+    3. Execute (x): Allows executing a file or accessing files within a directory.
-- There are three different identities which permission can be applied to:
+- Permissions can be applied to three different identities:
-    1. Owner (a user): This category represents the user who created the file or directory, or the user who is currently the owner.
+    1. Owner (u): The user who created the file or directory, or the user who is currently the owner.
-    2. Group: By default, only one group can be associated with a folder or directory.
-Permission applied to a group will be applied to all users in that group.
+    2. Group (g): The group associated with the file or directory.
-    3. Other (everyone else): This category represents all other users who are not the owner or part of the group.
+    3. Other (o): All other users who are not the owner or part of the group.

 - File type strings
     1. "-" indicates a regular file.
     2. "d" indicates a directory.